MerkulovDaniil/optim/docs/methods/Methods.md

 \end{split}
 $$

-Some necessary or\and sufficient conditions are known (See {% include link.html title='Optimality conditions.
+Some necessary or/and sufficient conditions are known (See {% include link.html title='Optimality conditions.
 KKT'%} and {% include link.html title='Convex optimization problem' %})
 * In fact, there might be very challenging to recognize the convenient form of optimization problem.
-* Analytical solution of KKT could be inviable
+* Analytical solution of KKT could be inviable.

 ## Iterative methods
 Typically, the methods generate an infinite sequence of approximate solutions